E-Newsletter

 Visitors can gain insight into the extensive restoration work and learn how old ships are maintained.
 Guided tours and professional events related to ship preservation and maritime heritage are also offered.

-Bredalsholmen Dock and Ship Preservation Centre is an important cultural landmark and a central institution for preserving Norway’s shipping history – a fascinating destination for anyone interested in maritime culture and traditional craftsmanship.
+Bredalsholmen Dock and Ship Preservation Centre is an important cultural landmark and a central institution for preserving Norway’s shipping history, and a fascinating destination for anyone interested in maritime culture and traditional craftsmanship.

 Bratteklev skipsverft under Canal Street 2019